alainwolf/roll.urown.net/server/server-backup.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 For database servers like MariaDB, its not possible to just copy the files out of the data directory of the database sever.

 MariaDB physical backups are created in the :file:`/var/backups/mariadb/` directory, as described in :doc:`mariadb/backup`.

-So here we just make sure that the :file:`/var/backups/mariadb/` directory is **included** and the :file:`/var/lib/mysql/` directory is **excluded** in our Borgmatic configuration.
+So here we make sure that the :file:`/var/backups/mariadb/` directory is **included** and the :file:`/var/lib/mysql/` directory is **excluded** in our Borgmatic configuration.

+We then let :command:`borgmatic` run a :command:`mariabackup` full backup as pre-backup task, and let it empty the directory afterwards.

 Installed Packages